Taneemkibria/Milestone-Project-1/README.md

         -   Imagery is important.
 The large, background hero image is designed to  catch the user's attention and set the tone for the page.
 It shows a clean and modern looking gym, conincing customers to join.

 *   ### Wireframes

+- Balsamiq expired at the end of 2022 and wouldn't let me use it.
+I ended up just following the layout of the love running and bootstrap whiskey drop project.
+In the future I would definitely use a wireframe or at least draw it out.

 ## Features